envoyproxy/gateway/CONTRIBUTING.md

 * When all tests are passing and all other conditions described herein are satisfied, a maintainer will be assigned to review and merge the PR.
 * Once you submit a PR, *please do not rebase it*.
 It's much easier to review if subsequent commits are new commits and/or merges.
-We squash rebase the final merged commit so the number of commits you have in the PR don't matter.
+We squash and merge so the number of commits you have in the PR doesn't matter.
 * We expect that once a PR is opened, it will be actively worked on until it is merged or closed.
   We reserve the right to close PRs that are not making progress.
 This is generally defined as no changes for 7 days.
 Obviously PRs that are closed due to lack of activity can be reopened later.